Kerbaltec-Solutions/NOVA_AIDAS/README.md

 Nova unloads the model from GPU when not in use to allow for background use.
 When trying to run a console command, a sepperate instance will evaluate the command and the user is prompted to decide, if the command should be executed.
 (Read more in the AI safety section)

+**Capabilities**

+Nova has told to do the following:
+- Run commands in the console (each command has to be allowed by the user)
+- Type text (basically emulating keyboard input)
+- Access Wikipedia articles
+- Use SerAPI to search for websites on Google and scrape the content of those pages (needs SerAPI key)

 **Dependancies**

 Nova is set up to work on Linux based shells.